Concerning Taco Bell’s Mexican Pizza nutrition, there is more to it than what meets the eye.

 For those with allergies or dietary restrictions, Taco Bell offers gluten-free, dairy-free, vegetarian, and vegan options.

-Compare high-calorie burrito and nacho dishes at Taco Bell to find healthier alternatives.
+Compare the high-calorie burrito and nacho dishes at Taco Bell to find healthier alternatives.

 Opt for nutritious side choices like black beans or shredded chicken to add high-fiber and lean protein options to your meal.